Sharks beat Coyotes 6-4 to snap eight-game losing streak

 SAN JOSE, Calif.
-(AP) — Alexander Barabanov scored his first NHL goal to help the San Jose Sharks beat the Arizona Coyotes 6-4 on Monday in the Sharks’ first home game with fans in attendance in 13 months.
+(AP) — Alexander Barabanov scored his first NHL goal to help the San Jose Sharks beat the Arizona Coyotes 6-4 on Monday night in the Sharks’ first home game with fans in attendance in 13 months.

 Rookie goalie Josef Korenar made 21 saves and earned his first NHL victory as San Jose snapped an eight-game losing streak, its longest since 2005.

+“I think they were just as excited as we were,” Sharks defenseman Erik Karlsson said.
+“It hasn’t been an easy season for us, so it’s nice to see that as many showed up as possibly could.
+They were happy to be here.”

-Logan Couture, Erik Karlsson, Brent Burns and Noah Gregor all scored as the Sharks jumped out to a 4-0 lead by early in the second period.
+Karlsson, Logan Couture, Brent Burns and Noah Gregor all scored as the Sharks jumped out to a 4-0 lead by early in the second period.
 But they needed Barabanov’s goal 11:17 of the third to help fend off a Coyotes comeback.

+“He plays a real smart game,” Sharks coach Bob Boughner said of Barabanov.
+“He’s obviously got high-end skill, you can see that.
+You can tell he’s dangerous in the offensive zone.
+He looks like a confident player.”

 Arizona fought back from a 4-0 deficit on goals from Michael Bunting, Clayton Keller and Jakob Chychrun to pull within one.
 After Barabanov’s goal made it 5-3, Chychrun scored his second goal of the night with 4:44 left in the third to make it 5-4.

 Evander Kane added an empty-netter for San Jose with 8 seconds remaining.
+He also had three assists.

 WELCOME BACK